Grand Rounds | 2024-2025

 Director and Chief Academic Officer

-Columbia Interventional Cardiovascular Care Program
+Columbia Interventional Cardiovascular Care Center

 Seymour, Paul and Gloria Milstein Division of Cardiology